 Note: Scroll down to the recipe card section of the post for the ingredients with amounts included and for more complete directions.

-How to Make an Asian Peanut Chicken Salad
+How to Make Asian Chicken Saladย

-Since the Asian peanut salad calls for pre-cooked chicken, you don’t have to turn on the oven or stove to prepare the recipe.
+Since the Asian peanut salad calls for pre-cooked chicken, you donโt have to turn on the oven or stove to prepare the recipe.
+The steps are very simple:

-- Prepare the Asian peanut salad dressing by whisking together all of the ingredients in a bowl.
+- Prepare the Asian peanut salad dressing by whisking together all of the ingredients in a bowl.ย

 - Pour half of the dressing into the salad and mix to coat.
-Add additional dressing as desired, or refrigerate the leftover dressing for future salads.

-Once the peanut dressing is tossed with the chicken and vegetables, you need to eat the salad immediately.
+Once the peanut dressing is tossed with the chicken and vegetables, you need to eat the salad immediately.ย

 However, you can prepare elements of this peanut chicken salad recipe in advance.